maleehafatima/Coloc/README.md

 --phenotypes BMI C_reactive HDL_cholesterol Total_cholesterol --chrs 1 2 3 &
 ```
 * The wrapper should always be run as nohup (note beginning of command)
-* In this example, the vcf files come from the population ASW and the frq and QTL files come from the population AFA and the pieline will only run chromsomes 1-3.
+* In this example, the vcf files come from the population ASW and the frq and QTL files come from the population AFA and the pipeline will only run chromsomes 1-3.
 In addition, phenotypes BMI, C_reactive, HDL_cholesterol, and Total_cholesterol will be run.

 ### Example code running specific subset of genes ###
 ```